-The bill amends existing laws regarding equine welfare in Arkansas by authorizing the Arkansas Livestock and Poultry Commission to impose civil penalties for certain actions classified as cruelty to animals against equines.
+The bill amends existing laws regarding equine welfare in Arkansas by granting the Arkansas Livestock and Poultry Commission the authority to impose civil penalties for certain actions classified as cruelty to animals against equines.
 Specifically, individuals found guilty of such offenses may face fines of up to $5,000 per violation.
-This new provision is introduced as section 2-33-117, which establishes the penalties for cruelty to equines.
+This new provision is introduced as section 2-33-117, which outlines the penalties associated with cruelty to equines.

 Additionally, the bill modifies the criteria for determining whether adequate food and water have been provided to an equine.
 It allows for the use of a body condition score, assessed by a licensed veterinarian, to evaluate the sufficiency of care provided to the animal.
-This change is reflected in the amendment to Arkansas Code 5-62-103(a)(4), which now includes the provision for utilizing a body condition score in assessing compliance with animal welfare standards.
+This change aims to enhance the enforcement of animal welfare standards and ensure that equines receive proper treatment.

 Old version SB563 Original - 3-24-2025 10:49 AM: 5-62-103(a)